appsquickly/typhoon/README.md

         </initializer>
         <property name="hasHorseWillTravel" value="yes">
             <description>
+                Besides object conversion types, primitives are supported.
 This is a primitive property of type BOOL - the container will convert it for us.
             </description>
         </property>
     </component>